nirzor-deb-25/Arduino-Projects-/02-analog-io/servo-control/ReadME.md

 ```

 ## Test Results
-- Pot: 562 → Angle: 98
-- Pot: 632 → Angle: 111
-- Pot: 613 → Angle: 107
+- Potentiometer at minimum: Pot = 0, Angle = 0 (servo at one extreme)
+- Potentiometer at maximum: Pot = 1023, Angle = 180 (servo at the opposite extreme)
-- Angle tracked the potentiometer proportionally across its range, confirming the mapping and servo response were both correct
+- Servo angle tracked the potentiometer smoothly and proportionally across the full range

 ## Key Takeaway
 Libraries abstract away complex low-level timing (like the precise pulse widths a servo needs) so the code can focus on logic rather than hardware signal generation.
-This was also confirmation that a well-understood pattern — reading an analog input and mapping it to an output — generalizes across very different types of outputs.
+This project also confirmed that a well-understood pattern — reading an analog input and mapping it to an output — generalizes across very different types of outputs, from LED brightness to motor angle.

 ## Simulation
 Built and tested on [Wokwi](https://wokwi.com).